“Home of the Heroes”. An Interview with Sinclair Hood (part 1)

 Mr Hood could you tell us a little about your parents?
 Do you have any siblings?

 My mother was American and I was an only son .
-My father was in the Royal Navy but he died when I was two years old, so I have no recollection of him at all.
-He drowned at sea when his ship sunk just after the First World War.
+My father was in the Royal Navy and survived the war, but died of natural causes soon after the end of it, when I was two years old, so I have no recollection of him at all.
 My mother’s sister married another naval officer who had known my father.
-In fact, he had been his commanding officer at one point.
+In fact, he had been his commanding officer when before the war their ship had visited the West Indies, and they met my mother and her sister for the first time there.
 He was a bit older and they only had one son.
 I think in his case he died in the War, and I think my cousin, Fred, was born after his father’s death.
 My cousin Fred and I were brought up very much together.
 He was more or less like a brother when we were young.
 Anyway, my mother’s sister remarried but my mother never did.

 Did you grow up here in Oxford?